 All components of the performance measure have been met.

-Ø Nearly achieved A nearly achieved result occurs when a result is within 5% of the target.
+Some or all components were not achieved as per schedule or target. Ø Nearly achieved A nearly achieved result occurs when a result is within 5% of the target.

 YOU CAN EXPECT MEASURE TARGET/ RESULT HOW WE PERFORMED We will attend and resolve issues with the wastewater system within a reasonable timeframe.
 The median attendance time for call-outs, from the time that we received notification to the time that our service personnel reach the site.
-Target: ≤180 minutes (3hrs) Result: 30 mins Previous year Result: Achieved 0 This is the median attendance time by our contractors for callouts to service requests.
+Target: ≤180 minutes (3hrs) Result: 30 mins Previous year Result: Achieved • This is the median attendance time by our contractors for callouts to service requests.
 The median resolution time of call-outs, from the time that we received notification to the time that our service personnel confirm the fault or interruption has been Target: Piopio ≤540 minutes (9hrs) Result: 9hrs Previous year Result: Achieved • This is the median resolution time by our contractors for completing service requests callouts in Piopio. resolved.
-Target: Rest of District ≤540 minutes (9hrs) Result: 4hr 29mins Previous year Result: Achieved • This is the median resolution time by our contractors for completing service requests callouts.
-We comply with our resource consent conditions and minimise The median response times for that the Council receives notifica resolution of the blockage or otl ation to the time that s the impact of wastewater on the environment.
+Target: Rest of District ≤540 minutes (9hrs) Result: 4hr 29mins Previous year Result: Achieved \bigcirc This is the median resolution time by our contractors for completing service requests callouts.
+We comply with our resource consent conditions and minimise The median response times for that the Council receives notifica resolution of the blockage or oth ation to the time that s measi ervice ured from the time personnel confirm the impact of wastewater on the environment.
 0 abatement notices, infringement notices, enforcement orders or convictions issued.
 Target: 0 Result: 0 Previous year Result: Not Achieved • No notices have been received relating to incidents this year.
 Our wastewater system is operated and maintained to minimise odour and blockages.
 The number of complaints about wastewater odour, system faults or blockages and complaints about our response to issues with its wastewater system.
 Target: Piopio Total complaints per 1,000 connections ≤35 (Total number of connections 223) Result:246.6 per 1000 connections Previous year Result: Not Achieved • A total of 55 complaints or 246.6 per 1000 connections received, these largely related to system faults with septic tanks.
 There are only 223 connections in Piopio.
 Target: Rest of District complaints per 1,000 connections ≤35 (Total number of connections 1934) Result:16.6 per 1000 connections Previous year Result: Not Achieved • A total of 32 complaints or 16.6 per 1000 connections received, largely related to blockages.
 Our wastewater system is optimised to reduce the risk of harm to the community and environment.
-Number of dry weather overflows in a financial year Target: Total complaints per 1,000 connections ≤10 (Total number of connections 2,157) Result: 3.7 per 1,000 connections Previous year • A total of 8 complaints related to dry weather overflows or 3.7 per 1000 connections.
+Number of dry weather overflows in a financial year Target: Total complaints per 1,000 connections ≤10 (Total number of connections 2,157) Result: 3.7 per 1,000 connections Previous year Result: Achieved • A total of 8 complaints related to dry weather overflows or 3.7 per 1000 connections.